rsheyeah-bbc/DemoStackery/README.md

-# Weather Cloud Formation templates via SAM Template and Stackery
+# Weather Cloud Formation templates via AWS SAM Template and Stackery

 The cloud formation templates is generated using AWS SAM template, generally used for managing serverless applications